sircurse/otbr-virtual-appliance/README.md

 ```shell
 sudo docker run -d -p 8000:8000 -p 9443:9443 --name=portainer --restart=always -v /var/run/docker.sock:/var/run/docker.sock -v portainer_data:/data portainer/portainer-ce:latest
 ```
 ***PS: Additional steps can be executed in order to deploy a Proxy server in Docker.
-If so, folow the next guides.
-If not, jump to [https://github.com/sircurse/otbr-container#deployment-of-portainer---additional-steps](https://github.com/sircurse/otbr-va#deployment-of-portainer---additional-steps)***
+If so, folow the next steps.
+If not, jump to [Deployment of OTBR - Virtual Appliance](https://github.com/sircurse/otbr-va#deployment-of-otbr---virtual-appliance)***

 ### **Deployment of NGINX Proxy Manager:**<br>
 LINK TO VIDEO TUTORIAL